Pension inheritance — what happens when you die.

 Your pension provider does not automatically know who you want to inherit your pot.
 You must tell them, using an "expression of wishes" form (sometimes called a "nomination of beneficiaries" or "death benefit nomination" form).

-In practice, trustees almost always follow the expression of wishes.
-They have a legal duty to consider it, and they rarely override it unless there are exceptional circumstances (such as a nomination that predates a divorce, where the ex-spouse is still named).
+In practice, trustees usually follow a current expression of wishes.
+They have a legal duty to consider it, and they may override it where there are exceptional circumstances, such as a nomination that predates a divorce.

 Practical steps:

-3. Update it after life events.
-Marriage, divorce, birth of a child, death of a named beneficiary — any of these should trigger an update.
-A common and devastating mistake is leaving an ex-spouse as the nominated beneficiary after divorce.
-The trustees may still follow the old nomination.
+Update it after life events.
+Marriage, divorce, birth of a child, death of a named beneficiary — any of these are good reasons to review the form.
+Leaving an ex-spouse as the nominated beneficiary after divorce can create outcomes the member no longer intended.

 Lump sum vs drawdown for beneficiaries